CRUD actions in Angular Schedule component

 import 'zone.js';

-While editing the normal events in the Scheduler, update action takes place and the following code example describes how to update event into database at server side.
+When editing an appointment in the Scheduler, the update action is triggered.
+Use the following code to update an event in the server database:

 if (param.action == "update" || (param.action == "batch" && param.changed != null)) // this block of code will execute while updating the appointment